NTonani/Mailer/README.md

-HolidayMailerDreamStreetCSCD350
+Mailer
 ===============================
-EWU CSCD350 Fall 2014
 Dream Street
-Holiday Mailer project
+Holiday Mailer

-Simple GUI project we are making in C# using VS/.NET.
-User is able to add contacts to a database and choose to email specific, types, or all contacts a 'holiday' greeting.
+Simple GUI project made in C# using VS/.NET.
+The application allows the user to send emails to any contact(s), including contacts they add to their account, using any email they have stored with their account.
+The client only sends email, it does not receive.